NuwangaHerath/ml-project-pump-it-up/README.md

 * ``longitude`` - 1812 (This cannot be happen as longitude of that are lies between 33 - 39 approx.)
 * ``amount_tsh`` - 41639 (Static head of a pump cannot be 0 for such large number.)

-To impute those ``0`` values, I used several combinations of grouping techniques and imputaion techniquea(eg: mean,mode, median)
+To impute those ``0`` values, I used several combinations of grouping techniques and imputaion techniques(eg: mean,mode, median)

 ### Step 5 - Imputing null values